crumpkl/libguides-cms-resources/README.md

 That said, let's say we want 4 equal size boxes across the full 12 columns instead.
 We would add a class of .col-md-3 this time.
     12 columns/3 = 4 boxes

-Basically, you rows of boxes need to be divisible by 12.
+Essentially, your rows of boxes need to be divisible by 12.

 You could even mix it up with different size boxes.
 Like one .col-md-6 box and two .col-md-3 boxes.
     6+3+3 = 12 (one large and two small)